nicoDs96/SmartMuseum/Architecture.md

 # Architecture
 This document is the second version of the architecture for the SmartMuseum project.
 The first version is in the [hisory folder](history/Architecture.md).
 Changes to the original architecture reflect the fact that our first project was too simple in core feature provided, not strictly related to the IoT field and also to wide.
 Here we decided to only focus on the specific indoor environment monitoring feature and the architecture reflects those changes.
-As in the frist project, the target is still very specific.
+Also, here we give more attention to the IoT related architectural components.

 ## High-Level Presentation
 <p align="center">
   <img height="50%" width="50%" src="img_new/arch.png">